mendix/docs/content/howto/mobile/native-build-locally.md

 * The JS code and static assets need to be bundled together for RN to use
 * The bundled code and assets are put into a React Native Template that represents an iOS and Android app

-In a similar fashion, MXBuild and the Mendix Native Template folow these rules:
+In a similar fashion, MXBuild and the Mendix Native Template follow these rules:

 * When using MXBuild, the JS code and static assets are bundled together
 * The bundled code and assets are put into the Mendix Native Template that provides a foundation for both an iOS and Android version of your app